-State [Party] The Republic of Croatia Reporting for time period from January 1, 2021 to December 31, 2021 ------------------ ------------------------- ----------------------------------- ----------------- ---- -------------------
+State [Party] The Republic of Croatia Reporting for time period from January 1, 2022 to December 31, 2022 ------------------ ------------------------- ----------------------------------- ----------------- ---- -------------------

 Measures Supplementary information On October 1, 2004 Croatian Parliament passed a Law on Prohibition of the Use, Stockpiling, Production and Transfer of Anti-personnel Mines and on Their Destruction.
-Law on Prohibition of the Use, Stockpiling, Production and Transfer of Anti-personnel Mines and on Their Destruction ("OG", On October 6, 2004 Croatian President signed a DECISION on the proclamation of the Law on Prohibition of the Use, Stockpiling, Production and Transfer of Anti-personnel Mines and on Their Destruction.
+Production and Transfer of Anti-personnel Mines and on Their Destruction ("OG", On October 6, 2004 Croatian President signed a DECISION on the proclamation of the Law on Prohibition of the Use, Stockpiling, Production and Transfer of Anti-personnel Mines and on Their Destruction.
 141/04) Having recognized that mine/CM/UXO contamination is a problem of domestic security, economic development and environmental pollution, the current Croatian Government decided to strengthen the existing system of mine action by creating its own Office for Mine Action as a focal point in 2012.
 Office for Mine Action was established as a governmental body in charge of expert, analytical, counseling, and coordinative and other activities regarding the mine action in the Republic of Croatia.
 As such, the Office also monitors the work, activities and operations of the Croatian Mine Action Center.
-Decree on the Office for Mine Action ("OG", 21/12)
+21/12)

 Together with the participation in intergovernmental cooperation in the field of mine action, the Office also cooperates with different authorities in implementation of obligations under international treaties and conventions on prohibitions or restrictions on the use of certain types of conventional weapons that have unacceptable humanitarian impact, such as landmines, cluster munitions and other.
 The Act on Mine Action has been declared on 21 October 2015 and incorporates: Governing the wider scope of activities (ERW victims assistance, information and education about the dangers of mines, UXO and their parts, socio-economic integration of the demined areas), introduction of a new procedure - Supplementary general survey, enabled exclusion of SHAs which have undergone technical survey, SOPs have been removed, CROMAC no longer performs the assessment activities of authorized legal entities for conducting demining operations and other changes in QA/QC procedures, accreditation of legal entities and misdemeanor law regulations.
-The Act on Mine Action has been enacted on 21 October 2015 In 2016, pursuant to the new Law on Mine Action, which entered into force Oct.
+21 October 2015 In 2016, pursuant to the new Law on Mine Action, which entered into force Oct.
 21, 2015, on 21 May 2016, "Regulations on how demining, quality control, non-technical and technical surveys and marking of suspected hazardous areas" have entered into force, and on 29 June 2016, "Regulations on personal supervisory booklet and ID card of mine action employees and record forms" have entered into force.